code4fukui/JWT/README.md

 # JWT with EdDSA on Deno

-sessionless server access by JWT
+Session-less server access with JWT

 ## Usage